-The two-class sessions each day will be divided into a lecture and a seminar with questions, a student presentation and discussions.
+Two main themes will be discussed each week.
+A lecture on each theme will be followed by a seminar with questions, a student presentation and discussions.
 Suggestions for reading for each theme are not exhaustive.
 Further sources will be added during the course.
 Students are also encouraged to conduct their own search for sources, for instance at the Þjóðarbókhlaða, Reykjavík City Library, and in some cases on the Internet.
-The following issues will be discussed:
+The following themes will be discussed:

 - 1) "National Awakening": From Foreign Domination to Home Rule, 1809-1918 - 2) "Industrial Revolution": Social and Economic Change in the 19th and early 20th centuries - 3) Modern Iceland in the Making?
 The Birth of the Political Party System and Crisis in the 1930s - 4) From Isolation to Importance: World Wars and Independence - 5) Reluctant Ally: Iceland during and after the Cold War - 6) Troubled Waters: The Cod Wars and the Struggle for Sovereignty in the Waters off Iceland, 1948-76 - 7) "Independent People"?
 Iceland and European Integration - 8) "Iceland for Icelanders"?
-Nationalism and Attitudes towards Foreigners in the 20th Century - 9) Coalitions and the "Four-Party System": Party Politics after the Second World War - 10) Conservation vs. Utilization: Whaling, Heavy Industry and Hydroelectric Power - 11) Feminism and Women's Rights in the 20th Century - 12) Summary: Changes in Icelandic Society in the 20th Century
+Nationalism and Attitudes towards Foreigners in the $20^{\rm th}$ Century - 9) Coalitions and the "Four-Party System": Party Politics after the Second World War - 10) Conservation vs. Utilization: Whaling, Heavy Industry and Hydroelectric Power - 11) Feminism and Women's Rights in the 20th Century - 12) Summary: Changes in Icelandic Society in the 20th Century